bahelms/super_perfundo/posts/drafts/ergodox-and-dvorak.md

 Dvorak is far superior to Qwerty, but it's not without its warts.
 At first I was hesitant to stray from its blueprint.
 But after several weeks of getting used to it, I made modfications to keys that were bothering me.
-I swapped U with I, L with Z, and ' with =.
+I swapped `U` with `I`, `L` with `Z`, and `'` with `=`.
-I/U seems like the big mistake of Dvorak; I don't understand why a vowel used far less than the other would be in the home row.
+The big WTF of Dvorak seems to be the placement of `I`/`U`.
+I don't understand why a vowel used far less than the other would be in the home row.
 My modified layout is more comfortable and allows me to breeze through words with very little finger movement.
-If you, dear reader, were ever to try out Dvorak, I recommend making the I/U swap from the beginning.
+If you, dear reader, were ever to try out Dvorak, I recommend making the `I`/`U` swap from the beginning.

 I also highly recommend the Ergodox EZ.
 It's an amazing tool that will allow your interactions with the computer to be far more pleasant.
 Just be aware that you will become dependent on this keyboard, and the absence of ortholinearity will be a loathsome thought.
+The tilt kit is great but wasn't quite long enough for me, so I gave it a boost with Watership Down.
+Love those rabbits.

 What a journey!
 It was quite painful.
 I broke down and purged my typing ego and was able to rebuild myself into something better.
 I expect to get back to 80 WPM one day.
 But this time, once I'm there, it will be painless.